Psychologia

 The infographic above explains common traits and differences between psychopaths and sociopaths and includes some statistical data you may want to know.

-Generally speaking, although the prognosis is unfavorable for both, sociopaths are more likely to respond to therapy than psychopaths.
+Generally speaking, although the prognosis is unfavorable for both, sociopaths are considered more likely to respond to therapy than psychopaths.

 • Both lack empathy.